Marie Bedabasingwa

 Single producer micro-lots like this one are difficult to access, especially from such a small producer.
 One of the reasons this lot separation is possible is that Marie is a member of the Dukunde Kawa Cooperative, who operate their own dry mill, where they can process smaller lots individually, whilst minimising cost and maintaining excellent quality standards.

 Marie has worked in coffee for nearly five decades, establishing her farm with her husband in 1976.
-In 1994 she was widowed during the horrific Rwandan genocide and was faced with the responsibility of caring for her five surviving children and grandchild.
-Armed with courage and determination, Marie returned to her farm and decided to make a living out of farming.
+The pair also kept a small shop in town, which Marie’s husband described as investment for their future.
+Tragically, in 1994 Marie lost her husband and two eldest children during the horrific Rwandan genocide and was faced with the responsibility of caring for her five surviving children and grandchild.
+Armed with courage and determination, Marie sold the shop and invested her savings into her farm with the goal of making a living out of coffee growing.

 With the forming of cooperatives like Dukunde Kawa, farmers were provided with the support, education and resources necessary to adopt better farming practices, and processing moved to centralised washing stations – where shared infrastructure, equipment and adequate labour both minimised the workload for individuals and dramatically improved the coffee’s quality.